 - Preheat oven to 180 degrees Celsius (350 degrees Fahrenheit)

 - Place the coconut oil in a large bowl and melt over a saucepan of boiling water or in the microwave (skip this step if using any other oil)

-- Once melted, add the milk to the same bowl along with the lemon juice, lemon zest, maple syrup, vanilla, salt, ground almonds and blueberries
+- Once melted, add the lemon juice to the same bowl along with the lemon zest, maple syrup, vanilla, salt, ground almonds and blueberries

 - Sift in the flour, baking powder and bicarbonate of soda

-- Mix well until a dough forms - it should be soft, but firm enough to mould easily.
+- Mix well until a dough forms, adding the milk a little bit at a time to ensure you don’t add too much - it should be soft, but firm enough to mould easily.
 You can add a tiny splash more milk if it’s looking too dry

 - Line a baking tray with greased baking paper